 Our Board of Directors has the responsibility for establishing broad corporate policies and for overseeing our overall performance.
 Members of the Board of Directors are kept informed of our business activities through discussions with the CEO, President and other officers, by reviewing analyses and reports sent to them, and by participating in Board and committee meetings.
+We believe that having the offices of Chairman of the Board and Chief Executive Officer consolidated with one person is appropriate for a company of our size and stage of development in order to maximize efficiencies of our limited available personnel resources.
+The Board of Directors may reevaluate this consolidation in the future if we grow to a size where they determine that such reevaluation is appropriate.
 Our bylaws provide that each of the directors serves for a term that extends to our next annual meeting of stockholders.
 Our Board of Directors presently has an Audit Committee and a Compensation Committee, on each of which Messrs.
-Barry and Broenniman and Dr. Shah serve.
+Barry and Broenniman and Dr. Shah serve as independent directors.
 Mr. Barry is Chairman of the Audit Committee, and Dr. Shah is Chairman of the Compensation Committee.